Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 • Noriko Sasaki: A calligraphy artist who mentors Hiromi in discovering her authentic creative voice.

-• Sayuri Tange: A Gen Z tea influencer from Shizuoka who symbolizes the new generation’s harmony between tradition and innovation.
+• Sumire Fujikawa: A tea influencer from Shizuoka, symbolizing the new generation’s harmony between tradition and innovation.

 • Ryosuke Takagi: A violinist performing in Osaka Castle Park, whose music becomes a symbol of hope and human connection.